 8270 Solid State Chassis Simulator

-This is a program which simulates the logic circuit of an AMF 8270 solid state chassis (using Omega Tek MK70 or the original 5 boards - their logic is very similar).
+This is a program which simulates the logic circuit of an 8270 solid state chassis (using Omega Tek MK70 or the original 5 boards - their logic is mostly the same).

 The simulator is written in C# and uses a boolean logic expression tree to mimic the omegatek logic design and formulate the 'states' of the machine, and thus the behaviour you see on screen.
 I built this for fun and several people have told me it's a useful tool for training and troubleshooting.
 THIS PROGRAM IS FREE.
 The download also includes the C# source code if you're interested.

-It needs the .Net framework v2+ (most up-to-date Windows XP, Vista or Windows7 PCs have this already - or it downloads and installs this if you don't have it).
+It needs the .Net framework v4+ (most up-to-date Windows 7+ PCs have this already and it will ask to install it if not).

 - It's fairly simple to operate.
-You can see and activate all the input switche.
+You can see and activate all the input switches.
 You can see all the chassis outputs (plus some internal logic states there for interest).

 - Left clicking an input activates it (e.g. click 'Cycle' to activate the cycle input).

 - The cam switches activate automatically as the 'motors' turn, but you can also click them to cause havoc as you please.

 - You can also turn off the table or sweep.
 You can even unplug the table or sweep (so that the 'contactor' operates, but the cams don't advance).

 - Holding the Ctrl key on your keyboard and clicking an input "locks" the input in that state.
 You can also Ctrl-Right-Click an input to lock the input off.
 This allows you to simulate a broken microswitch - either in the on state or off state, or for example, allows continuous cycle.